mindnektar/apollo-augmented-hooks/CACHING.md

 `ApolloClient` offers a bunch of cache management tools and some documentation to solve these issues, but unfortunately they ignore or glance over some of the more complicated use cases, many of which will have to be tackled at some point in a moderately complex real-world application.

 `ApolloClient` includes a caching interface called `ApolloCache` and one proprietary implementation called `InMemoryCache`.
-It's the most prominent cache implementation for `ApolloClient` and the one we're going to focus on, because it's the only one that `apollo-augmented-hooks` works with and I'm not aware of any other production-ready implementations.
+It's the most prominent cache implementation for `ApolloClient` and the one we're going to focus on, because it's the only one that `apollo-augmented-hooks` works with.

 ## What does the cache look like?